kshedden/dbucket/README.md

 bit arrays, which are returned as a [bitarray.BitArray](https://godoc.org/github.com/Workiva/go-datastructures/bitarray) value).

-On-disk, the primary data and meta-data are serialized as Go gobs, which are compressed using gzip.
+On-disk, the data and meta-data are serialized as Go gobs, which are compressed using gzip (compression is invisible to the user, but results in smaller file size).
 Strings are dictionary-coded, and it is possible to retrieve either the original string values, or the uint64 codes and the mapping from strings to codes.

+Dbucket is not currently "zero copy", but could possibly be made so without a great deal of effort.

 __Example__